 The Nominating Committee prepares a slate of members for Assembly Council committees and recommends the names to Assembly Council for approval.

-The Personnel Policy Committee reviews and makes recommendations regarding personnel policies affecting the staff of the national office of The Presbyterian Church in Canada and any other related matters referred to it by the General Assembly.
+The Human Resources Policy Committee reviews and makes recommendations regarding personnel policies affecting the staff of the national office of The Presbyterian Church in Canada and any other related matters referred to it by the General Assembly.
 These responsibilities currently rest with the Executive Committee.

 The Assembly Council also appoints ad hoc committees and working groups, as necessary.